 - Laboratory: Simulation of rigid bodies and fluids

-Day 3: Design optimization
+Day 3: Design optimization for additive manufacturing

 - Introduction to optimization

 - Evening: Team engineering challenge combining optimization, simulation, and design

 Day 4: The hardware--software interface for additive manufacturing